kelvineugenewilliams/church_business/README.md

 This shall constitute yet another objection by a member in good-standing of Mount Calvary Baptist Church, and therefore no transfer or sale is permitted.

 I am the only identified member living, I alone constitute a quorum.
-Any questions,?please see [this repository](https://github.com/MCBCMF/MCBCMassacre).
+Any questions, please see [this repository](https://github.com/MCBCMF/MCBCMassacre).